Michael VIII Palaiologos: Sicilian Vespers

 Obviously Michael sought allies against Charles of Anjou, but they were few.
 Donald Nicol lists the Mamluk Sultan of Egypt, who would "loan him ships", and the Tatars of the Golden Horde in South Russia who "could keep an eye on the Bulgarians".
-His ambassadors visited the court of Roman-German King Rudolph of Habsburg, but he was aloof.
+His ambassadors visited the court of Roman-German King Rudolph I of Habsburg, but he was aloof.
 King Peter III of Aragon proved more welcoming, for he had his own reasons to hate Charles.
 According to Geanakoplos, Peter's wife Constance was the daughter of Manfred, and for this reason Peter considered Charles a usurper and Sicily the rightful property of Constance.
 Peter welcomed refugees from Sicily, most notably John of Procida, whom he made secretary of the royal chancery.
 Yet Aragon was at the other end of the Mediterranean, far from Michael.

 Before Charles of Anjou could start for Constantinople, however, the Sicilian Vespers rebellion struck, on 30 March 1282.
 Charles sent four ships to handle the revolt, but when the rebels took control of Messina, he ordered the men and materiel assembled for use against Michael to besiege that city; meanwhile seventy Angevin ships at the arsenal of Messina were destroyed.
 Eventually Charles lifted the siege, and Peter of Aragon landed in Sicily to reclaim the island for his wife.
 Beginning with Pope Martin's bull dated 18 November 1282, wherein he again excommunicated Michael—as well as Peter of Aragon, John of Procida, and Michael's emissary Benedetto Zaccaria—as the author of the conspiracy that led to the Sicilian Vespers, Michael has been seen as the instigator.
 Geanakoplos, while admitting that Michael was in contact with the leaders of the revolt beforehand, asserts "that Michael Palaeologus, on his part, had nothing to do with the incident at the church of Santo Spirito is beyond question."